How to Crochet A Flat Cardigan!

 In the Fireside Collection Course & eBook there are printable charts to color in your own choices.
 It’s a great way to visualize different colors.
 That way, you can pick yarn from your stash or incision that yarn you want a reason to purchase.
 Plus, you get all the other patterns in the collection as well!
 And there is also a fun bonus that is coming!

-Video Tutorial for the Campside Cardi Easy Crochet Pattern:
+Video Tutorial for the Crochet Cardigan:

-Supplies for the Campside Cardi Easy Crochet Pattern:
+Supplies for the Campside Cardi Easy Crochet Pattern

 If you are sitting around a campfire (or on your porch) on a cool evening, this is the perfect sweater to keep you warm and cozy.
 It is crocheted in Valley Yarns Valley Superwash DK, so it is soft and squishy, and the simple stitch pattern is perfect for working on in front of your favorite TV show.
 You won’t want to take this off.